 The National Highway Traffic Safety Administration (NHTSA) defines aggressive driving as when “an individual commits a combination of moving traffic offenses so as to endanger other persons or property.”

 Common examples of aggressive driving include behaviors such as:

-But for anyone who has ever been on the receiving end of another driver’s aggressive behavior, the experience isn’t the slightest bit humorous or lighthearted.
-It is deadly serious and it can be terrifying.
-Recent road rage statistics illuminate a reality that is pure common sense: aggressive driving is more deadly than many of us know.
+But for anyone who has ever been on the receiving end of another driver’s aggressive behavior, the experience is deadly serious and it can be terrifying.
+Road rage statistics illuminate a reality that is pure common sense: aggressive driving is more deadly than many of us know.

-The American Safety Council provides the following very alarming road rage statistics:
+The American Safety Council provides the following alarming road rage statistics:

 If you ever encounter an angry driver on the road, here are the following recommendations:

 If you have sustained injuries as a result of another driver’s aggressive driving, you have the right to hold that driver responsible.
 An attorney at our firm can help you recover financial compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.
 Call us today at 213 927 3700 or email firstname.lastname@example.org. to schedule a free consultation with our experienced, caring, and compassionate legal team.